 Upgrade the geodatabase repository.
 The CREATE VIEW privilege can be revoked after upgrading.

 Upgrade packages for maintaining the contents of geodatabase system tables.

 Upgrade sequences to generate IDs.
 This privilege can be revoked after upgrading.

 Upgrade a map member function for the ST_Geometry type, which is called whenever a spatial union or intersection is performed.

 Upgrade the ST_Geometry data type and types used for query optimization.
 These privileges can be revoked after upgrading.

-*CREATE LIBRARY is not required when upgrading a geodatabase in ATP database in Oracle Cloud.
+*The CREATE LIBRARY privilege is not required when upgrading a geodatabase in ATP.

 Upgrade geodatabase contents.

 Allows creation of database event triggers needed to modify the ST_GEOMETRY_COLUMNS and ST_GEOMETRY_INDEX tables if a table with an ST_Geometry is dropped, altered, or renamed using SQL.
-Also required to create pl/sql triggers.
+This privilege is also required to create pl/sql triggers.
 This privilege can be revoked after upgrading.

 Common optional privileges